wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getVoteAccounts.md

 ---
-title: sol:getVoteAccounts \[POST\]
+title: getVoteAccounts - Solana
-description: Returns the account info and associated stake for all the votingaccounts in the current bank.
+description: Example code for the getVoteAccounts json-rpc method. Сomplete guide on how to use getVoteAccounts json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters